 In a report released this year by the Consumer Product Safety Commission (CPSC), Pennsylvania had the third highest total of reported ATV deaths over a 30-year study period, just behind Texas and California.
 ATVs are one of the most dangerous products regulated by the CPSC.
 In 2013 alone, there were an estimated 99,600 ATV-related, emergency department-treated injuries in the United States.
 Tragically, an estimated 25 percent of these injuries involved children under the age of 16.
+Read on to learn safety tips for ATV riders.

 During hunting season in Pennsylvania, we will see an increase in ATVs in wooded areas of the state, which could bring an increase in accidents.
 According to Pennsylvania’s All-Terrain Vehicle Law, no one under eight years old can operate an ATV on any state-owned property.
 No one ages eight to 16 can operate an ATV except on the land of parents or guardians unless he or she has completed an ATV safety training course and received an ATV safety training certificate.